muledagnaw/MulugetaDagnaw/README.md

 ## 💼 Experience

-* I have over seven years of experience in teaching, research, and data management across universities, and I am currently involved in volunteer work within my local community.
+* I have over seven years of experience in teaching and research across universities, and I am currently involved in volunteer work within my local community.
 ---